Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

-As the mayor and DC Council begin deciding how to raise and allocate resources through the budget, they are at an important crossroads.
-Federal threats to longstanding programs that help people meet their basic needs and the District’s economy leave DC leaders with a choice between passivity or proactively shoring up and expanding programs that will help residents weather the storm.
+As the DC Council reviews the mayor’s proposed budget and begins forming its own decisions on how to raise and allocate resources to meet residents’ needs, they are at an important crossroads.
+Federal threats to longstanding programs that help people meet their basic needs and the District’s economy leave DC leaders with a choice between accepting the mayor’s devastating proposals or proactively shoring up and expanding programs that will help residents weather the storm.

 Federal officials are working to slash funding for public services to pay for tax cuts for millionaires and wealthy corporations, which would leave DC residents worse off through lost health coverage, less money for groceries, and under resourced schools.
 The full costs of these cuts, as well as the potential elimination of federal jobs and rising unemployment in the District, will put extreme pressure on the DC budget as local revenues are already projected to decline as a share of the economy over the next four years.